The Impact of Autism on the Family

 Addressing the family’s experience of autism

-My friend’s questions are just one example of someone who cares a lot about others but even more than a decade after Autism Awareness became world-recognized, still did not have any understanding of the enormity of the impact or the complexity of the experience of life with autism.
+My friend’s questions are just one example of someone who cares a lot about others but even with about 50 years after Autism Awareness became world-recognized, still did not have more than a basic understanding of the enormity of the impact or the complexity of the experience of life with autism.

-Even today … too few know that autism often leaves a child on the spectrum struggling to be understood, challenged to fit in and experiencing a life-long battle in a world that doesn’t appreciate the social, relational, functional and independence difficulties they may experience.
+Even today … too few know that autism often leaves an individual on the spectrum struggling to be understood, challenged to fit in and experiencing a life-long battle in a world that doesn’t appreciate the social, relational, functional and independence difficulties they may experience.

 And the impact on the family – what each family member goes through – still remains part of the hidden ramifications of autism.
 Because most people have almost no clue about the impact autism has on the family.